jrmycanady/nokiahealth/README.md

 Once that is complete, you will need to request a token for the user.
 If you are the user, you can perform this via the [api site](https://developer.health.nokia.com/api).
 On the other hand if you are develping an application for end users you will need to utilize the token request process detailed below.

-### Token Request Process
+### User Authorization

 Oauth1 has a multi step request process to generate a token for the end user.
 Details around this can be found [here](https://developer.health.nokia.com/api) as well as general searching.
-The short of it is:
+A short example is show below but for further information see the [godcos](https://godoc.org/github.com/jrmycanady/nokiahealth)

 1. Generate end-user authorization url and provide it to the end user to click on.
 This URL is encoded in such a way that Nokia knows the user is requesting to give your develper account access to theirs.